Nursing writing on a clip board

 Health Professional

-The Health Professions meta-major at the University of West Georgia currently encompasses the Tanner Health System School of Nursing.
+The Health Professions meta-major at the University of West Georgia currently encompasses the Tanner Health School of Nursing.

 Nurses are employed in physician and other healthcare provider offices and clinics, the school system, public health departments, law offices, insurance company facilities, research labs, government offices and facilities, and a myriad of other organizations and institutions.
 The range of care nurses provide opens up opportunities for those wishing to become part of a world-wide profession or those who wish to work with a specified population in providing care or services to improve or maintain the health of others.
 Core requirements for the health professions meta-major include courses focused on the social and biological sciences such as psychology, sociology, anatomy and physiology, and microbiology.
 A broad base of understanding of human behavior and of human biological function is essential to success in this meta-major.